neoncyrex/vsrx_build_automation/ansible/roles/vsrx_provisioning/README.md

 Variable | Mandatory? | Description
 -------- | ---------- | -----------
-vsrx_ip  | YES | IP address of running instance of vSRX vsrx_user | YES | Username which will be used to connected to vSRX instance vsrx_password | YES | Password to connect vsrx_sshkeyfile | NO | path to user ssh key (could be used instead of password) function | NO | vSRX function which has to be applied, default it to apply basic configuration file. in future it can be extended
+vsrx_ip  | YES | IP address of running instance of vSRX vsrx_user | NO | Username which will be used to connected to vSRX instance.
+If the value is not specified in the task, the value of environment variable ANSIBLE_NET_USERNAME will be used instead vsrx_password | NO | Password to connect.
+If the value is not specified in the task, the value of environment variable ANSIBLE_NET_SSH_KEYFILE will be used instead vsrx_sshkeyfile | NO | path to user ssh key.
+If the value is not specified in the task, the value of environment variable ANSIBLE_NET_SSH_KEYFILE will be used instead function | NO | vSRX function which has to be applied, default it to apply basic configuration file. in future it can be extended